Sweet Onion & Vinegar Coleslaw Dressing

-My mom’s Sweet Onion & Vinegar Coleslaw Dressing is fresh, bright, and tangy.
+My mom’s Sweet Onion & Vinegar Coleslaw is fresh, bright, and tangy.
 No mayo here!
-A sprinkling of celery seeds adds great flavor and texture.
-This easy coleslaw dressing recipe is a staple in our house!
+A sprinkling of celery seeds adds unique flavor and texture.
+This easy coleslaw features a homemade dressing recipe that is a staple in our house!

 A cold drink in hand, with Blake at the grill and kids playing in the yard…it’s my happy, happy summer place.

 The people and conversation around our summer table will always be the most important factors, but great eats are also a must.
-And that includes a shredded cabbage salad with coleslaw dressing.
+And one of my summertime favorites has always been a shredded cabbage salad with coleslaw dressing.

-Mom’s Sweet Onion & Vinegar Coleslaw Dressing has been a longtime favorite of mine, a vinegar based coleslaw recipe that is made without mayo.
+Mom’s Sweet Onion & Vinegar Coleslaw has been a longtime favorite of mine.
+It has a vinegar based coleslaw dressing that is made without mayo.
 It makes a quick and delicious side dish that’s perfect for easy entertaining!

 *Here are a few more recipes I’m loving right now: this flavorful Herby Ham Salad, my Grilled Romaine and Tomato Salad with Homemade Buttermilk Ranch Dressing, and Pickled Red Onions (a super popular recipe on this site!)